0z0nee/ngl/doc/learn/[03] Grammar.md

 ##### Meta parameterization

-A parameterized description can use partially parameterized identifiers
+A parameterized description can use partially parameterized identifiers.

 ```
 ngc array